-Vumbura Plains, a luxurious retreat of contemporary design ,seems to float on a sea of waving reeds, situated as it is in the midst of a large floodplain.
-The sumptuous rooms are uniquely designed, spacious and raised off the ground on wooden decks to take in a wide-angled vista.
-Eco-retreat of contemporary design offering the best of the Okavango's wildlife and activities.
-Highlights Because the area is a mix of water and dry land, wildlife is diverse, for example, water-loving lechwe can be seen splashing through the reeds from your deck, while the sable of the dry savannah is spotted on game drives.
+Vumbura Plains, tucked beneath a canopy of cool, shady, indigenous trees, seems to float on a sea of waving reeds, situated as it is in the midst of a large floodplain.
+The rooms are uniquely designed, spacious and raised off the ground on wooden decks to take in a wide-angled vista.

+Because the area is a mix of water and dry

+land, wildlife is diverse, for example, water-loving lechwe can be seen splashing through the reeds from your deck, while the sable of the dry savannah is spotted on game drives.
 Lion, leopard, elephant, cheetah and buffalo along with all the plains animals and prolific birds provide an excellent all-round wildlife experience in an unspoilt region of the Okavango.
 Vumbura Plains is situated in a concession leased from remote rural communities organised under the Okavango Community Trust and aims to help bring the benefits of ecotourism to local people.